 Dr. Mann is the director of the Earth System Science Center at Penn State University and one of the world's leading scientists on climate change.

 He is best known for his "hockey stick" research on rising global temperatures, as well as for his unwavering commitment to science in the face of intense pressure from the fossil fuel industry.

 To this day, Dr. Mann is not only an outspoken advocate for reducing carbon emissions, but one of the world’s leading climatologists and geophysicists, with more than 160 peer-reviewed and edited publications, and dozens of awards and honors.

 The event is free to attend, but we expect it to fill up, so RSVP now !

-The dirty air is certainly settling into northern Utah's valleys this winter: Yucch!
+The dirty air certainly settled into northern Utah's valleys this past winter: Yucch!
 We've been working hard to urge elected officials and regulators to do more - sooner - to reduce the smog which builds up in our valleys.
-During this year's Legislative session, which runs from late Jan. to mid March, we'll be closely watching a series of air quality measures.
+During this year's Legislative session, which runs from late Jan. to mid March, we'closely watched a series of air quality measures.
 For more detail, check out a list of those bills .
 If you want regular updates from the Legislature, written by HEAL's Matt Pacenza, click here to get those sent to you.

 In 2013, we had some significant clean air successes: Over the summer, we got everyone from more than 1,100 Uthans to Gov. Gary Herbert himself to back new tough federal standards that will clean up our cars and gas.